GewelsJI/gewelsji.github.io/_pages/about.md

 About Me
 ======

-In the fall of 2022, I began my Ph.D. studies at the College of Engineering, Computing & Cybernetics (CECC) at the Australian National University.
-My supervisor is [Prof. Nick Barnes](https://scholar.google.com/citations?user=yMXs1WcAAAAJ&hl=en), and I also have the privilege of receiving academic guidance from [Prof. Deng-Ping Fan](https://dengpingfan.github.io/).
-Prior to this, in 2021, I obtained my Master's degree from School of Computer Science, Wuhan University.
+In the autumn of 2022, I embarked on my Ph.D. journey at the Australian National University's School of Computing.
+My supervisor is [Prof. Nick Barnes](https://scholar.google.com/citations?user=yMXs1WcAAAAJ&hl=en), and I also benefit from the academic mentorship of [Prof. Deng-Ping Fan](https://dengpingfan.github.io/).
+Before this, I obtained my Master's degree in 2021 from the School of Computer Science at Wuhan University.
+My main research focus is on addressing complex perception challenges using computer vision and machine learning techniques, particularly by crafting effective and scalable algorithms for dense prediction tasks in real-world contexts.
+I frequently serve as a reviewer for top-tier conferences and journals such as TPAMI, TIP, IJCV, CVPR, ICCV, etc. I am honored to be ranked among the list of Stanford/Elsevier world's top2 scientists in 2024 ([link](https://topresearcherslist.com/Home/Profile/924272)).

 <p align="center" width="100%">
   <img src="../images/ANU_College_name_2.jpg" />